ARIA DEAN in conversation with Mary Weatherford | BAMPFA | Nov 14

 A group of 3D-printed silicone sculptures—Dean calls them “impossible objects”—take Morris’s Box with the Sound of Its Own Making as their starting point.
 Dexterous with new media, Dean uses modeling software to embed the box in a dense assemblage of forms, some of them born-digital and others derived from artistic or commercial sources.
 Mingling historical interests with up-to-the-minute digital techniques, these artworks—like many others by Dean, such as a series of eerie mirrored silhouettes and a caged video installation shown at the Hammer Museum’s Made in L.A.
 2020—betray a sly sense of humor as they unsteady our perception, refusing to cohere as either copy or original, or as any single material.

-Like her growing roster of peculiar objects, which have featured in shows at international venues including Centre d’Art Contemporaine Genève and Schinkel Pavillon, Dean’s theoretical practice—expounded in her own writing and in the journal November, which she edits—demonstrate a capacious but cogent project, enmeshed within and critical of the art systems through which she maneuvers.
+Like her growing roster of peculiar objects, which have featured in shows at international venues including Centre d’Art Contemporaine Genève and Schinkel Pavillon, Dean’s theoretical practice–expounded in her writing–demonstrates a capacious but cogent project, enmeshed within and critical of the art systems through which she maneuvers.

 Her writing has appeared in publications including Artforum, Art in America, e-flux, The New Inquiry, X-TRA Contemporary Art Quarterly, Spike Quarterly, Kaleidoscope Magazine, Texte zur Kunst, CURA Magazine, and November.
 A volume of her collected writings, Bad Infinity, was published by Sternberg Press in 2023.
 Dean’s work is in the collection of the Museum of Modern Art, New York; the Museum of Contemporary Art, Los Angeles; the De Pont Museum of Contemporary Art, Tilburg, Netherlands; Hammer Museum, Los Angeles; Hessel Museum of Art, Annandale-on-Hudson, New York; The Studio Museum in Harlem, New York; and the Whitney Museum of American Art, New York.